sica07/TIM/README.md

 #TIM
 ####a chrome extension
-Track the equivalent in money of the time you (unproductively) spend on internet
+Track the money you lost while web surfing.